-One of the factors of dog's strength is the bite force.
+One of the factors of a dog's strength is the bite force.
 So do we know what dog breeds have the strongest bite force?
 Yes, and it can be measured scientifically.
 The bite force of any animal is measured in Pounds per Square Inch (psi).
 This unit of pressure tells how much force is exerted on one square inch of space.
 The psi that the jaws of animals will exert is usually averaged.

 Most breeds on this list are dogs that are considered to be aggressive.
 Those are the animals that usually get their bite force measured.
-What is important to remember, is that any dog can become aggressive if neglected and abused.
+What is important to remember is that any dog can become aggressive if neglected and abused.
 Most dogs are not loners.

-Myths about dog's bite force, and the scientific truth
+Myths about dog's bite force and the scientific truth

 There's a lot of misinformation about dog's bite force out there, with some articles saying that certain dog breeds have the bite force strength of 2,000 pounds.
-That's stronger than a bite force of a full grown adult hippo (yes, this thing).
+That's stronger than a bite force of a full-grown adult hippo (yes, this thing).
 Obviously, this is wrong.

 Why some dog breeds have stronger bite force than others?